 (c) of the period of the PBO; and

-(d) that it is an offence for the responsible person or co-licensee to allow the constrained person to use or have access to a firearm in contravention of the PBO.
+(d) that it is an offence for the responsible person or co-licensee to allow the constrained person to use or have access to a firearm item in contravention of the PBO.

-(5) A responsible person or co-licensee given written notice under subsection (4) who allows the constrained person to use or have access to a firearm, except as permitted under the PBO, commits an offence.
+(5) A responsible person or co-licensee given written notice under subsection (4) who allows the constrained person to use or have access to a firearm item, except as permitted under the PBO, commits an offence.

 Penalty: